dyhes/zulip/docs/subsystems/events-system.md

 The `test_events.py` system has two forms of schema checking.
-The first is verifying that you've updated the [GET /events API documentation](https://zulip.com/api/get-events) to document your new event's format for benefit of the developers of Zulip's mobile app, terminal app, and other API clients.
+The first is verifying that you've updated the [GET /events API documentation](https://zulip.com/api/get-events) to document your new event's format for benefit of the developers of Aloha's mobile app, terminal app, and other API clients.
 See the [API documentation docs](../documentation/api.md) for details on the OpenAPI documentation.